BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 31-May-2017 15:46:49.278 dnssec: debug 3: validating net/DS: marking as secure, noqname proof not needed
 ```

-In the above DNSSEC log, The keyid 14796 is VeriSign's zsk.
+In the above DNSSEC log, the keyid 14796 is VeriSign's zsk.
 It's successful because the VeriSign's zsk is recognized and used for validation.

-Note it is also proposed that a small piece of script running on volunteer resolver and recording the event in a formal and unified format may help for analysis and statistic.
+Note that it is also proposed that a small piece of script running on volunteer resolver and recording the event in a formal and unified format may help for analysis and statistic.

 ###2) Response increase for DNSKEY query.

-Similar to the [monitoring on Yeti KSK rollover](http://yeti-dns.org/yeti/blog/2017/08/02/large-packet-impact-during-yeti-ksk-rollover.html), a monitoring on response size should be perform during the experiment.
-Although it can be foresee and calculated by adding additional key, the monitoring is useful providing extra information on the impact of PINZ experiment.
+Similar to the [monitoring on Yeti KSK rollover](http://yeti-dns.org/yeti/blog/2017/08/02/large-packet-impact-during-yeti-ksk-rollover.html), a monitoring on response size should be performed during the experiment.
+Although it can be foreseen and calculated by adding additional key, the monitoring is useful for providing extra information on the impact of PINZ experiment.

 ## Notification to Yeti resolvers

 Currently Yeti has hundreds of resolvers who send queries to Yeti root servers.
-Although we fully expect the change to occur without
+Although we fully expect the change to occur without incidents.
-incident.
 However, unforeseen problems may be beyond our control which may cause DNSSEC validation fail for some validating resolvers.
-So it needs more publicity and awareness of these changes in PINZ in Yeti community before the kick off of the experiment.
+So it needs more publicity and awareness of these changes in PINZ among Yeti community members before the kick off of the experiment.

-One-month notify and warning in advanced is necessary for Yeti resolvers with mails and blog post introducing how the experiment will be perform as well as the impact.
+One-month notify and warning in advanced is necessary for Yeti resolvers with mails and blog post introducing how the experiment will be performed as well as the impact.

-One simple way to fix the unforeseen problems on resolver side is to disabling DNSSEC if any validation failure noticed during the transition period (new RRSIG phase).
+One simple way to fix unforeseen problems on resolver side is to disable DNSSEC if any validation failure is noticed during the transition period (new RRSIG phase).

 ## TBD

 The plan is still under comments and reviews.
 Tentative data and schedule may be changed during the process.

 It is proposed that a small piece of script running on volunteer resolver and recording the event in a formal and unified format may help for analysis and statistic.
-If a monitoring tool can be developed before slot2 or slot4 it will be help to achieve that purpose.
+If a monitoring tool can be developed before slot2 or slot4 it will help to achieve that purpose.